 The copper started out neutral and ends up with a +2 charge.
 Since an electron carries one negative charge, copper must have lost two electrons during the course of this reaction.
-Since copper lost electrons, it has become oxidised (LEO).
+Since copper lost electrons, it has become oxidized (LEO).
 The silver started out with a positive charge and ended up neutral.
 It must have gained an electron during the course of the reaction.
 Since silver gained electrons, it has become reduced (GER).

 Before we move on to writing half-reactions, let’s review the rules and guidelines we’ve learned so far.

 Oxidation means loss of electrons (LEO).
-An oxidising agent removes electrons from another substance, causing that substance to become oxidised.
+An oxidising agent removes electrons from another substance, causing that substance to become oxidized.
 As a result, the oxidising agent gains those electrons, meaning that it becomes reduced (GER).
 Or, you could think about it in reverse.
 Reduction means the gain of electrons (GER).
 A reducing agent gives electrons to another substance, causing that substance to become reduced.
-As a result, the reducing agent becomes oxidised (LEO).
+As a result, the reducing agent becomes oxidized (LEO).

 Now, let’s talk about writing ionic half-reactions.
 This is will be the culmination of your skills in using and understanding redox equations.
 Don’t worry – just keep your definitions straight, and pay attention to the guidelines coming up, and you’ll be a master of writing redox equations in no time!